New Jersey Tribes / Native Peoples

 Native American Foods - See Native American Foods: History of Traditional Tribal Foods.

 Native American Heritage Month AUDIO VIDEO - A collection of resources on different aspects of Native American culture and history; high school and up (Library of Congress et al.).
-National Archives: Native American Heritage Month NEW!
-VIDEO contains links to a variety of resources, including primary documents, blog posts & articles, videos, and online exhibits; high school and up (U.S. National Archives and Records Administration).
+National Archives: Native American Heritage Month VIDEO contains links to a variety of resources, including primary documents, blog posts & articles, videos, and online exhibits; high school and up (U.S. National Archives and Records Administration).

 Native American Home Pages: National Congress of American Indians - An up-to-date Tribal Directory; includes sections on Associate Organizations, Tribal Organizations, and Alaska Native Corporations.
-See also U.S. Bureau of Indian Affairs Tribal Directory.

 Native Americans and the U.S. Military - An overview of Native American participation in American armed forces, plus Contributions of American Indians to the U.S. Navy (U.S. Navy).
 See also Why We Serve: Native Americans in the U.S. Armed Forces (2020, Smithsonian).
 Native Words, Native Warriors AUDIO describes the American Indian Code Talkers who joined the United States armed forces during World War II and used their traditional tribal languages to develop secret battle communications for sending important messages in combat (2020, Smithsonian); see also Navajo Code Talkers (U.S. Navy).
 We are all Americans: Native Americans in the Civil War offers an account of Native Americans in both the Union and Confederate armies (City of Alexandria, VA).
 See U.S. History: Veterans Stories for related resources.

 Native Peoples: Health & Illness [Archived page] VIDEO - 'Explores the interconnectedness of wellness, illness, and cultural life for Native Americans, Alaska Natives, and Native Hawaiians, [and shows] how Native concepts of health and illness are closely tied to the concepts of community, spirit, and the land.'
 Includes a timeline highlighting key events & themes from antiquity to today, plus interviews with health professionals, community leaders, traditional healers, and others working to improve the health of Native peoples (2011, U.S. National Library of Medicine).
 Plagues and Peoples: The Columbia Exchange examines the impact of European exploration and colonization on native peoples in the Americas, particularly the devastation wrought by on native populations by exposure to European diseases (Dr. Ian Carr, University of Manitoba; date unknown).
+See also The Columbian Exchange, above.

 North American Indian: Photographic Images - Edward S. Curtis's photographs of Native Americans, first published in the early 20th century.
 Arranged by location / tribe.
 (Library of Congress)